Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

 \subsubsection{Independent sampling framework}

-In Table \ref{lfctab} we report rejection rates at the least favorable case $R(u)=u$ for our modified WMW test and for the Donald-Hsu test with independent samples of size $n$.
-We use nominal significance levels $\alpha=.05,.01$ and sample sizes $n=25,50,100,200,500,1000$.
-The modified bootstrap critical values for our test were computed using the tuning parameter values $\tau_n=.5,.75,1,1.25,1.5,\infty$, with $\tau_n=\infty$ corresponding to our standard bootstrap critical value described in Section \ref{sec:standardbs}.
-The tuning parameter for the Donald-Hsu test ($a_N$ in their notation) was set equal to the values $-.025,-.05,-.1,-.15,-.2,-\infty$, with the value $-\infty$ corresponding to one of the standard bootstrap procedures described in \citet{BD03}.
-Note that the numerical simulations reported in \citet{DH16} use a tuning parameter value of $-.1\sqrt{\log\log(n_1+n_2)}$, which decreases from $-.117$ to $-.142$ as the two equal sample sizes increase from $25$ to $1000$, thus falling within the range of tuning parameter values considered here.
-We see in Table \ref{lfctab} that our modified WMW test delivers a rejection rate which is generally close to, but slightly less than, the nominal rejection rate.
+In \cref{lfctab} we report rejection frequencies at the least favorable case $R(u)=u$, i.e.\ $F_1=F_2$, for the modified WMW test and for the DH test with independent equally-sized samples.
+Rejection frequencies are reported at the nominal levels $\alpha=.05,.01$ and for sample sizes $n=25,50,100,200,500,1000$.
+The tuning parameter $\tau_n$ for the modified WMW test was set equal to the values $.5,.75,1,1.25,1.5,\infty$, with the value $\infty$ corresponding to the standard bootstrap critical value described in \cref{sec:standardbs}.
+The tuning parameter for the DH test was set equal to the values $-.025,-.05,-.1,-.15,-.2,-\infty$, with the value $-\infty$ corresponding to one of the standard bootstrap procedures described in \citet{BD03}.
+Note that the simulations reported in \citet{DH16} use a tuning parameter value of $-.1\sqrt{\log\log(n_1+n_2)}$, which decreases from $-.117$ to $-.142$ as the two equal sample sizes increase from $25$ to $1000$, thus falling within the range of tuning parameter values considered here.

+\cref{lfctab} shows that the modified WMW test delivers a rejection frequency that is generally close to, but slightly less than, the nominal level.
 Some over-rejection is observed with the smallest sample sizes and tuning parameters.
-On the other hand, the Donald-Hsu test delivers a rejection rate which is generally close to, but slightly greater than, the nominal rejection rate.
-As expected, the rejection rates rise as the tuning parameters decrease in magnitude.
+On the other hand, the DH test delivers a rejection frequency that is generally close to, but slightly greater than, the nominal level.
+As expected, the rejection frequencies rise as the tuning parameters decrease in magnitude.

-In Figure \ref{fig:sizeinterior} we report rejection rates obtained with independent samples of size $n=500$ and nominal level $\alpha=.05$ at two parametric families of ODCs satisfying the null hypothesis of stochastic dominance, graphing the rejection rates as a function of the ODC parameter $\gamma$.
-The top-left and bottom-left panels of Figure \ref{fig:sizeinterior} display the two families of ODCs.
-The family in the top-left is parametrized as $R_\gamma(u)=u^{1+\gamma}$ with $\gamma\geq0$, and the family in the bottom-left is parametrized as
+In \cref{fig:sizeinterior} we report rejection frequencies obtained with independent samples of size $n=500$ and nominal level $\alpha=.05$ for two parametric families of P-P curves satisfying the null hypothesis of first-order stochastic dominance.
+The top-left and bottom-left panels of \cref{fig:sizeinterior} display the two families of P-P curves.
+The family in the top-left has the parametrization $R_\gamma(u)=u^{1+\gamma}$ with $\gamma\geq0$, and the family in the bottom-left has the parametrization